elwayman02/ember-tumblr/README.md

 We would happily accept Pull Requests for making date formatting in Ember-Tumblr more configurable!

+### Known Bugs

+Filtering text posts by tag via the Tumblr has been broken for quite some time now.
+View the [Tumblr API Google Group](https://groups.google.com/forum/#!topic/tumblr-api/WMCNWES07TY) for more info.

+Workaround: Retrieve all posts (without) type, only the text post API is bugged.

 ## Contributing To Ember-Tumblr

 ### Installation